 - Call us if you have excessive pain or develop a fever.
 These can be signs of infection, which we’ll want to treat immediately.
 If you think that something is “off” during your oral surgery recovery, we want to know as soon as possible.

 Nothing Substitutes the Advice of Our Doctors

 When it comes to getting tips, and helpful suggestions for a smooth recovery, nothing can replace following the detailed instructions our doctors will give you when you are discharged from our office.
-Make sure that you review these instructions carefully before you leave our Macomb office.
+Make sure that you review these instructions carefully before you leave our Galesburg office.
 If you have any questions or concerns while you are recovering, no matter how trivial you may think they are, be sure to contact us right away.

 Call us today at (309) 837-9985 if you would like to schedule a consultation or need to speak with us about your tooth extraction recovery.